andyjp94/iRODS-automation/README.md

-# iRODS_auto
+# iRODS automation

-TODO: This project aims to create a testing platform for iRODS.
+This project aims to create a testing platform for iRODS.
 This testing platform currently supports version 3.3.1, 4.1.[4..7] with 4.1.8 coming soon!

 ## Installation